nadsella/example-laravel-docker-env/README.md

 # Instructions
-To build your environment you just need to run 'docker-compose up --build' and this will build the following containers for you:
+To build your environment you just need to run `docker-compose up --build` and this will build the following containers for you:
 - php
 - db
 - webserver